timescale/docs/timescaledb/tutorials/grafana/visualizations/candlestick.md

       <img class="main-content__illustration" src="https://assets.timescale.com/docs/images/tutorials/visualizations/candlestick/15_min.png" alt="Screenshot of the Grafana variable dropdown."/>

-  These queries execution took about 6+ seconds, to decrease query execution time to sub-seconds it's suggested to use the continuous aggregates, which we will cover in a different section.
+  These queries execution took about 6+ seconds, to decrease query execution time to sub-seconds it's suggested to use the timescaledDB continuous aggregates, see our tutorial on [continuous-aggregrate][continuous-aggregrate].

 </procedure>